DotApp Recommended Practices

 $dotApp->someMethod(); // Access any DotApp method

-This ensures you can interact with the framework’s features (e.g., router, renderer, database) from any part of your application or module.
+method remains available everywhere in your application or module.
+This ensures you can interact with the framework’s features (e.g., router, renderer, database) efficiently from any context.

 Using Facades